 Hertsmere is a beautiful corner of England.
-Situated just outside London, it enjoys all the benefits of easy access to the capital for work and leisure due to fast rail links but also large amounts of green space thanks to green belt protection.
+Situated just outside London, it enjoys all the benefits of easy access to the capital for work and leisure due to fast rail links but also large amounts of green space.

 The main towns and villages are:

 Borehamwood – Borehamwood is probably best known for the part it played in the history of British cinema.
 It is home to the famous Elstree film studios where Star Wars, Who Wants to be a Millionaire, Indiana Jones and Bohemian Rhapsody were filmed, as well as BBC Elstree where East Enders and Strictly Come Dancing are currently filmed.
 The Elstree Way corridor houses many world class businesses.
 Borehamwood is also home to the council's civic offices.

 Potters Bar – The name Potters Bar is thought to derive from evidence of a Roman pottery believed to have operated in the area.
 The Potters Bar of today owes its growth and development to the coming of the railways.
 During the 1920s and 30s, when the town became a favourite home for commuters, the population trebled.
 As a result of this rapid suburban growth, the town has two shopping areas centred on Darkes Lane and High Street.
 It is a lively modern town with a strong and active community.

 Radlett – The origins of Radlett can be traced back further than the 18th century and there is evidence of settlement from Roman times.
 Today Radlett is an attractive urban village that has held on to its character and charm.
 Clustered along the line of Watling Street are a good range of shops, pubs and restaurants.
 Radlett’s excellent road an rail links combined with its proximity to London means it had become a popular, charming residential area.